4 Best ShipBob Competitors [+2 Alternatives]

 Shipping | Discounted rates available with major carriers |

 Red Stag is a smaller company than many competitors, so few reviews are available.
-Most of the feedback you can find online was left by employees of the company, and reflects Red Stag’s working environment rather than its services.
+Most of the feedback you can find online was left by truckers or employees, so it reflects Red Stag’s working environment rather than its services.

 - WebRetailer: 4.9-star rating from about 10 reviews